 Again, confirm the contract interaction in the Metamask pop-up.

-The coins you have supplied here can also be used as collateral for borrowing.
-You can view how much borrowing power you have, in the box in the top right of the window.
+The tokens supplied also act as collateral for borrowing.
+You can view how much borrowing power you have in the box in the top right of the window.

 All you have to do now, is let it sit and watch the interest add up with each block!